 Start with plain bars of soap, the ones used in this post are Dial from the Dollar Tree.
 I found the scent to be a bit annoying so if you can find unscented it may be less irritating.

-I paint on a sealing coat of Decoupage with my 3/4″ flat brush.
+Paint on a sealing coat of Decoupage with the 3/4″ flat brush.

 (the video shows me doing this step) I will have a link to the brushes I use the most in the supply list below.

 I used the Martha Stewart Crafts, it was sent to me by Plaid Folk Art with a package of supplies to test out.
 It is glow in the dark, and let me tell you …it does glow.

 I had to rush out to my studio the other night for something and for a moment I was a bit freaked out by these glowing rectangles on my painting table.

 My racing heart settled down once I remembered I had sealed a bunch of bar soaps with this glow in the dark decoupage.